Banate of Bosnia

-The Banate of Bosnia (Banovina Bosna / Бановина Босна), or Bosnian Banate (Bosanska banovina / Босанска бановина), was a medieval state based in what is today Bosnia and Herzegovina.
+The Banate of Bosnia (Banovina Bosna / Бановина Босна), or Bosnian Banate (Bosanska banovina / Босанска бановина), was a medieval state located in what is today Bosnia and Herzegovina.
 Although Hungarian kings viewed Bosnia as part of Hungarian Crown Lands, the Banate of Bosnia was a de facto independent state for most of its existence.
 It was founded in the mid-12th century and existed until 1377 with interruptions under the Šubić family between 1299 and 1324.
 In 1377, it was elevated to a kingdom.
-The greater part of its history was marked by a religiopolitical controversy revolving around the native Christian Bosnian Church condemned as heretical by the dominant Nicene Christian churches, namely the Roman Catholic and Eastern Orthodox, with the Catholic church being particularly antagonistic and persecuting its members through the Hungarians.
+The greater part of its history was marked by a religiopolitical controversy revolving around the native Christian Bosnian Church condemned as heretical by the dominant Chalcedonian Christian churches, namely the Catholic and Eastern Orthodox churches, with the Catholic Church being particularly antagonistic and persecuting its members through the Hungarians.

+Geography

+Geography was a decisive factor in the development of the Banate.
+The state's core territory, the land of Bosna, was formed in the mountainous region of the upper and middle course of the Bosna river.

+This area was geographically isolated, enclosed by the high, forested mountains of the Dinaric Alps.
+These mountains acted as a natural fortress, separating Bosnia from the Pannonian Basin (and Hungary) to the north and the coastal lands of Dalmatia and Hum to the south.
+As noted by historians, outside powers had little control of these "mountainous and somewhat peripheral regions", which directly contributed to the Banate's ability to function as a de facto independent state despite frequent foreign claims (Hungarian or Byzantine).
+The state's territorial evolution followed the river valleys, expanding north to include the regions of Usora and Soli and south to acquire Zahumlje (Hum).